openstax/adaptarr-server/doc/api/modules.md

 - `process.version`: process's version;

-- `process.step`: step this draft is currently at.
+- `process.step.id`: ID of the step this draft is currently at.

+- `process.step.name`: `process.step.id`'s name.